 As it turned out, the whole of this work was completely invalid and wrongly conceived from beginning to end – a completely meaningless study programme.
 I and a colleague pointed this out but, especially in America, their findings are accepted and further confuse today’s understanding of the FT4 and FT3 tests.
 Meanwhile, the cheap, easy to understand, rapid, and eminently automatable TSH test was gaining strength as a catch-all screen.

-In 2005 a new group of US workers came on the scene with a specialised technique for measuring FT4 and FT3 which they alleged was superior to the commercial tests in that it more closely correlated FT4 and TSH.
+In 2005 a new group of US workers came on the scene with a specialised technique for measuring FT4 and FT3 which they alleged was superior to the commercial thyroid testing in that it more closely correlated FT4 and TSH.

 In 2009 I looked into their work and found it had been done at the wrong temperature – this is important because T4/T3 binding to TBG is very temperature sensitive.
 On advising them of this, they merely obfuscated and blustered, and though henceforward using the right temperature, did not retract their earlier wrong work but actually included it in papers when they used the right temperature as if the wrong work somehow backed them up – scientific honesty?